Is Stonewalling A Form Of Abuse?

 - Your partner ignores you when you speak.

-- They busy themselves with something else whenever you want to talk seriously.
+- Your partner is suddenly busy with something else whenever you want to talk seriously.

-- They refuse to make eye contact with you.
+- Your partner refuses to make eye contact with you.

-- They speak very little, and when they do speak, it's usually to defend themselves and blame you.
+- Your partner speaks very little, and when they do speak, it's usually to defend themselves and blame you.

-- You feel physiological symptoms, like increased heart rate, when your partner won't listen to you.
+- You experience physiological symptoms like increased heart rate when your partner won't listen to you.

-- They dismiss your concerns without listening to them.
+- Your partner dismisses your concerns without listening to them.

-- They refuse to take responsibility for their stonewalling.
+- Your partner refuses to take responsibility for their stonewalling.

 When You're Stonewalling Someone

 If you've been stonewalling someone else, you may not realize what you're doing to them.
-You might have learned from your parents the mistaken notion that this is a normal part of a relationship.
-You can change your behavior and have a happy relationship, but first, you need to be able to recognize it for yourself.
+It's possible that you learned this behavior from your parents, so you think it's a normal part of a relationship.
+You can change your behavior and have a happier relationship, but first, you need to acknowledge your behavior.
 Here are some signs to watch for:

 - When your partner asks a question or expresses a concern, you immediately feel defensive.